tasahmed/shoppingCartBasic/library/README.md

 # Shopping Cart Basic

-- This application is a basic Shopiing cart to with minor functionaliteis with has below user roles:
+This application is a basic Shopiing cart to with minor functionaliteis with has below user roles:

 	* Admin
 	* User
 	* Seller

-- This application containts below interfaces
+This application containts below interfaces:

 * Admin
 * User

-- Description & Overview
+Description & Overview:

   Using this application and admin can add users and products which will be displayed to the users.
 The user has to register to the application to view the products.
 To enable faster search elastci search API is used and for payment paypal integration gateway is used.

-- Technolog Stack
+Technolog Stack:

  * Ruby - 2.5
  * Ruby on Rails - 6.0.3